 - Partner institutions earn publication points for research published during or after a stay at CAS.

-Researchers who are not employed by any of CAS' partner institutions often use their sabbatical to participate in a CAS project.
-However, group leaders can also set aside some of their budget to cover the teaching replacement costs for fellows who would otherwise be unable to participate in the project.
+Researchers who are not employed by any of CAS' partner institutionsshould preferably use their own sabbatical / research term to participate in a CAS project.
+However, project leaders can also set aside some of their budget to cover the teaching replacement costs for fellows who would otherwise be unable to participate in the project.